 FiRM and Inverse Finance does not custody any funds from FiRM users.
-All user funds are held in Personal Collateral Escrow contracts controlled by the user and are isolated both by individual user and by token type.
+All user funds are held in Personal Collateral Escrow (PCE) contracts controlled by the user and are isolated both by individual user and by token type.
 This means that FiRM takes a step beyond shared pools of user collateral, commonly found in protocols like Compound Finance or Aave.
 The PCE’s are highly flexible which allows for individual collateral factors and borrowing limits per token and per position.

-While no lending protocol is completely immune to hacks, PCE’s were designed to enable multiple new layers of security.
-First, by isolating deposits in such a granular fashion compared to cross-collateral pools, PCE’s no longer offer intruders a single pool of assets to target but rather many, smaller targets.
-Second, with a PCE a depositor’s collateral cannot be loaned.
-As the only borrowable asset in Inverse Finance’s implementation of PCE’s is DOLA and since borrowable DOLA is capped per collateral asset, the potential impact of a price oracle manipulation incident is reduced to an undue liquidation.
+Non-Lending of Collateral: With a PCE, a depositor’s collateral cannot be loaned.
+As the only borrowable asset in Inverse Finance’s implementation of PCE’s is DOLA, and since borrowable DOLA is capped per collateral asset, the potential impact of a price oracle manipulation incident is reduced to an undue liquidation.

 Pessimistic Price Oracles